patrickmineault/industry/switching-to-python.md

 * Lack of variable window Which ide?
 Jupyter seems popular but hard to track variables
 * Making nice figures

 ### How do I get started?
-I don't have a whole lot of free tie
+I don't have a whole lot of free time

  * Apps on the go
  * software carpentry